 In the Chattanooga highway patrol district, which includes 12 counties, there are 59 miles of I-75 for troopers to patrol during the campaign that kicked off in January.

 Troopers will be positioned at every truck stop on the interstate in the district to educate commercial drivers as well as at the Athens rest area to hand out safety information to motorists on March 13 and March 14, Lt.
 John Harmon said in the news release.
 Today marks the second day of the February enforcement period.

-Some troopers will also be stationed at ramps to interact with drivers and hand out safety literature.
+Some troopers also will be stationed at ramps to interact with drivers and hand out safety literature.